torvalds/linux/Documentation/networking/can.rst

 Remark: The len element contains the payload length in bytes and should be used instead of can_dlc.
-The deprecated can_dlc was misleadingly named as it always contained the plain payload length in bytes and not the so called 'data length code' (DLC).
+The deprecated can_dlc was misleadingly named as it always contained the plain payload length in bytes and analt the so called 'data length code' (DLC).

 To pass the raw DLC from/to a Classical CAN network device the len8_dlc